Azure/autorest/docs/generate/directives.md

     - its name in the [components or definitions][components] section OR
     - its location in its outer object, if defined within another object OR
     - its location in an operation, if defined within an operation
-  - As `property` can be filtered by:
+  - A `property` can be filtered by:
     - its location within its parent object

 - **Transform**: denoted by the field `transform`, the actions we would like to be applied on the specified objects.